 I encourage you to seek first His kingdom and His righteousness and everything else will follow.
 This is not to say it will be easy or quick.
 True discipleship is costly and our personal secret kingdoms must be rooted out one by one.
 But Jesus said I will never leave you nor forsake you.
 He meant it.

-Also, may I suggest two excellent websites for help with sexual addiction and pornography addiction?
-The first is Setting Captives Free at www.settingcaptivesfree.com, and the second is Focus on the Family’s Pure Intimacy at www.pureintimacy.org.
+Also, may I suggest two websites for help with sexual addiction and pornography addiction?
+The first is Setting Captives Free at www.settingcaptivesfree.com, and the second is Blazing Grace at www.blazinggrace.org.

 Dr. Ray Bohlin